gridpocket/ansible-mesos-cluster/README.md

     1. Set ip in of the vagrant boxes in the inventory/ENVIRONMENT.ini  file

     2. Run: ansible-playbook -i inventory/ENVIRONMENT.ini -k -u vagrant -s init.yml

-       Note: other options are detailled below to bootstrap this cluster on non vagrant boxes
+       Note: see "Nodes initialisation" below for other bootstrap options

     3. Run: ansible-playbook -i inventory/ENVIRONMENT.ini main.yml

        Note: mesos, marathon and docker tags are defined in the tasks.
        If only mesos (master, slave, zookeeper) needs to be ran, use the following command: